aws/jsii-compiler/SUPPORT.md

 1. **Maintenace**: Release lines in **Maintenance** stage are no longer considered in active development, and no new features will be added to these.
-   They however continue tor eceive bug fixes and security updates.
+   They however continue to receive bug fixes and security updates.
 Users can continue to use release lines in **Maintenance** stage indefinitely, but we recommend they regularly upgrade to the **Current** release lines in order to keep the necessary effort low.